ardnew/ESP32-3248S035/README.md

 [Example projects](examples) exist for PlatformIO.
 It uses the `arduino` framework and `espressif32` platform, so it should be trivial to use in either of those environments.

 ## Layout
+`` cq
 The following image is sourced from [macsbug](https://macsbug.wordpress.com/2022/10/02/esp32-3248s035/).
 Note this image is taken of the board variant with resistive touch (XPT2046) instead of capacitive touch (GT911).

 ![ESP32-3248S035R](docs/pcb-layout.jpg)